-William Candelaria (by conference telephone) Wilton Cedeno (by conference telephone) Costa Constantinides (by conference telephone) Hector Cordero-Guzman (by conference telephone) Mitchell Draizin (by conference telephone) Robert Englert (by conference telephone) William Floyd (by conference telephone) Matthew Hiltzik (by conference telephone) James Katz (by conference telephone) Rachel Loeb Kapil Longani (by conference telephone) Pedram Mahdavi (as alternate for Vicki Been) James McSpiritt Danny Meyer (by conference telephone) Patrick J. O'Sullivan, Jr. Anthony Perez (by conference telephone) Mark Russo (by conference telephone) Charles Tebele (by conference telephone) Betty Woo Kathryn Wylde
+Shirley Aldebol (by conference telephone) Nathan Bliss (as alternate for Maria Torres-Springer) Eric Clement Costa Constantinides (by conference telephone) Hector Cordero-Guzman (by conference telephone) Mitchell Draizin (by conference telephone) Robert Englert (by conference telephone) William Floyd (by conference telephone) Adam Friedman Matthew Hiltzik (by conference telephone) Andrew Kimball DeWayne Louis James McSpiritt Morris Missry (by conference telephone) Ngozi Okaro (by conference telephone) Patrick J. O'Sullivan, Jr. Janet Peguero Mark Russo (by conference telephone) Joseph Shamie Jeff Thamkittikasem (by conference telephone) Betty Woo

-A member of the public and members of NYCEDC staff also were present.
+Members of the public and of NYCEDC staff also were present.

-The meeting was chaired by Danny Meyer, Chairperson of NYCEDC, and called to order at 8:42 a.m.
+The meeting was chaired by Andrew Kimball, President of NYCEDC, and called to order at 8:46 a.m.
 Meredith Jones, Executive Vice President, General Counsel and Secretary of NYCEDC, served as secretary of the duly constituted meeting, at which a quorum was present.
 (Attached hereto as Attachment 1 is a definition sheet that contains the definitions of certain frequently used terms contained in the Exhibits attached hereto.)

-1. Approval of the Minutes of the September 28, 2021 Regular Meeting of the Board of Directors
+1. Approval of the Minutes of the September 30, 2022 Regular Meeting of the Board of Directors

-There being no questions or comments with respect to the minutes of the September 28, 2021 regular meeting of the Board of Directors (the "Board"), as submitted, a motion was made to approve such minutes, as submitted.
+There being no questions or comments with respect to the minutes of the September 30, 2022 regular meeting of the Board of Directors, as submitted, a motion was made to approve such minutes, as submitted.
 Such motion was seconded and unanimously approved.